data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/dropbox.md

       - batch_mode: off - not in use

-   --dropbox-batch-commit-timeout
-      Max time to wait for a batch to finish committing

-   --dropbox-client-id
-      OAuth Client Id.

-      Leave blank normally.

    --dropbox-token-url
       Token server url.

       Leave blank to use the provider defaults.

-   --dropbox-chunk-size
-      Upload chunk size (< 150Mi).

-      Any files larger than this will be uploaded in chunks of this size.

-      Note that chunks are buffered in memory (one at a time) so rclone can deal with retries.
-Setting this larger will increase the speed slightly (at most 10% for 128 MiB in tests) at the cost of using more memory.
-It can be set smaller if you are tight on memory.

    --dropbox-shared-files
       Instructs rclone to work on individual shared files.